 Neither of us seemed to be interested in small talk, so after he mumbled some thanks to me for coming over from New Hampshire to help raise cancer research money, we sort of drifted away from each other.
 He seemed a little lost.
 The crowd he was looking for was over by the finish area so he ambled in that direction a bit reluctant.

 My encounter with him on that Sunday afternoon in Manchester was some ten years before Bernie would become a national phenomenon.
-He continued his political career, justifiably outraged by the continued rightward movement of the nation’s politics–one of a few lonely progressive voices in the steaming money pit of Washington D.C.
+From mayor of Burlington to the House of Representatives to Senator, he continued his work, justifiably outraged by the continued rightward movement of the nation’s politics–one of a few lonely progressive voices in the steaming money pit of Washington D.C.

 When he announced his candidacy I was pleased because I thought his ideas might get a little national air time.
 Perhaps the rest of the country would get a glimpse of the progressive reality that is Vermont.
 Hillary Clinton and her juggernaut certainly needed some opposition and maybe with Bernie yapping at her heels others might be encouraged to enter the race.
 Like most people in America, I don’t really like Hillary Clinton.
 It’s just a feeling I have about people who have a different idea of the truth than I do.